Aviation Relations

 The FAA's FY 2025 Airport Terminal Program Notice of Funding Opportunity includes this language:

-"Each applicant selected for Federal funding must demonstrate, prior to signing grant agreement, effort to consider and address physical and cyber security risks relevant to the transportation mode and type and scale of the project."
+"Each applicant selected for Federal funding must demonstrate, before signing a grant agreement, an effort to consider and address physical and cyber security risks relevant to the transportation mode and type and scale of the project."

 This isn't a suggestion.
 It's a prerequisite for signing your grant agreement.

-And it applies to airports of all sizes—including small, non-hub airports that receive 95% federal cost-sharing for ATP projects.
+And it applies to airports of all sizes, including small, non-hub airports that receive 95% federal cost-sharing on eligible projects.

 Why Small Airports Need to Pay Attention